 Start your Acting Career Today…

 Join VADA, no other school gives you better support to kickstart your career after graduation!
-If you’re ready to hone your professional acting skills then Contact Us and we’ll help you get started!
+If you’re ready to hone your professional acting skills then fill out the form on this page to receive more information!
 Or give us a call at 604-633-1525 to speak to a friendly and knowledgeable VADA Admissions Advisor today.